Backgrounder: United Nations Declaration on the Rights of Indigenous Peoples Act

 Fisheries, oceans, aquatic habitat, and marine waterways are economically and culturally significant for Indigenous peoples.
 The sustainable use of the fishery resource, the protection of fish and fish habitat, the conservation and management of our oceans, and, through the Canadian Coast Guard, the safety of those on the water and the protection of the marine environment, are shared priorities held in common with Indigenous peoples in Canada and the Government of Canada.

-The Government of Canada works with Indigenous peoples through well-established processes to seek input in decision-making and management activities; for example, advisory councils, collaborative management arrangements, and bilateral discussions.
+The Government of Canada works with Indigenous peoples through well-established processes to seek input in decision-making and management activities, for example, advisory councils, collaborative management arrangements, and bilateral discussions.
 Through these relationships, the Government of Canada collaborates with Indigenous peoples in a manner that gives voice to the Declaration.

-Bill C-15 affirms that the Declaration is a universal international human rights instrument with application in Canadian law.
+This Act affirms that the Declaration is a universal international human rights instrument with application in Canadian law.
 This means that the Declaration is an important source to interpret provincial and federal law.
 In fact, provincial and federal courts are already using the Declaration in this regard.

 The Truth and Reconciliation Commission called on all levels of government to adopt the Declaration as the framework for reconciliation.
 Many provincial and territorial governments in Canada are also using the Declaration as the framework for reconciliation and to actively engage with Indigenous peoples on matters that affect them.